SUSTAINED COURSE GRANT APPLICATION

 At the end of the grant period, the faculty mentor(s) will file a final report with the Office of Immersive Learning articulating how the project will be sustained beyond the final year of Provost’s Office support.
 More information will be given about the report once the grant has been awarded.

-All administrative activities for the project, including (but not limited to) purchasing, travel authorizations, background checks, and transfer of funds for personnel, will be handled by the faculty member’s department administrative coordinator.
-Project Managers from the Office of Immersive Learning will request monthly budget updates, provide project assistance as necessary, close accounts, and can consult on allowable expenditures.
+All administrative activities for the project, including (but not limited to) purchasing, travel authorizations, and transfer of funds for personnel, will be handled by the faculty member’s department administrative coordinator.
+Project Managers from the Office of Immersive Learning will provide project assistance as necessary and can consult on allowable expenditures.
 However, they will NOT conduct day-to-day grant implementation activities.

 Faculty applying for Sustainable Immersive Learning Course Grants will be asked to provide a student recruitment plan.
 Projects will be funded based on an expectation of meeting these student recruitment goals; if faculty mentors do not meet stated recruitment targets, then funding will be adjusted on a per-student basis.
 Immersive Learning projects must serve at least ten undergraduate students per three-credit-hour course; projects that do not meet this minimum are ineligible without special permission from the Provost.